llv22/ono/README.md

 ### Code highlight theme

-Vno is using the classic [tomorrow](http://jmblog.github.io/color-themes-for-highlightjs/tomorrow/) theme as a default.
+Ono is using the classic [tomorrow](http://jmblog.github.io/color-themes-for-highlightjs/tomorrow/) theme as a default.
 You can select your favourite color scheme and put it under `assets/css` folder directly.
 Then change the `css/tomorrow.css` in `default.hbs` to make it live.
 For more color schemes, see [this site](http://jmblog.github.com/color-themes-for-highlightjs/).

 ## Development